all-of-us/workbench/api/docs/code-structure.md

 ServiceImpls can call into other services, but we try to keep the number of dependencies down.
 We try to avoid having ServiceImpls call into a large number of DAOs, especially DAOs not directly related to the functional area for which the ServiceImpl is responsible.
 Ideally, each DAO would roll up to exactly one Service.

-As a positive example, the `UserServiceImpl` calls into the `UserDao`, the `AdminActionHistoryDao`, and the `UserDataUseAgreementDao`, all three of which are directly related to the `UserService`.
+As a positive example, the `UserServiceImpl` calls into the `UserDao`, the `UserTermsOfServiceDao`, and the `VerifiedInstitutionalAffiliationDao`, all three of which are directly related to the `UserService`.
 As an example of something to avoid, the `WorkspaceServiceImpl` (and a number of Controllers!) talk to the `UserDao` without going through the `UserService`.

 ServiceImpls should handle only application logic.
 They should not need explicit knowledge of the database, the REST API, or the UI.